sensu/sensu-docs/content/sensu-core/1.8/migration.md

 You can also access your Sensu Go configuration in JSON or YAML formats using sensuctl; for example: `sensuctl check list --format json` Run `sensuctl help` to see available commands.
 For more information about sensuctl's output formats (`json`, `wrapped-json`, and `yaml`), see the [sensuctl reference][60].

-## Activate assets
+## Translate plugins and register assets

+### Sensu Plugins

+Within the [Sensu Plugins][21] org, see individual plugin READMEs for compatibility status with Sensu Go.
+For handler and mutators plugins, see the [Sensu Plugins README][46] to map event data to the [Sensu Go format][68].
+This allows you to use Sensu Plugins for handlers and mutators with Sensu Go without re-writing them.

+To re-install Sensu Plugins onto your Sensu Go agent (check plugins) and backend nodes (mutator and handler plugins), see the [guide][22] to installing the `sensu-install` tool for use with Sensu Go.

+### Sensu Go assets

 [Assets][12] are shareable, reusable packages that make it easy to deploy Sensu plugins.
 Although not required to run Sensu Go, we recommend [using assets to install plugins][45] where possible.
-For plugins that aren't available as assets, install outside of opt/sensu.

-[Sensu Plugins][21] in Ruby can still be installed via sensu-install by installing [sensu-plugins-ruby][20]; see the [installing plugins guide][22] and the [Sensu Plugins README][46] for more information.
-See individual plugin READMEs for compatibility status with Sensu Go.
+Sensu supports runtime assets for checks, filters, mutators, and handlers.
+You can discover, download, and share assets using [Bonsai][69], the Sensu asset index.

 To contribute to converting a plugin to an asset, see [the discourse post][44].

 ## Sunset your Sensu 1.x instance

 When you're ready to sunset your Sensu 1.x instance, see the [platform][43] docs to stop the Sensu 1.x services.
+You may also want to re-install the `sensu-install` tool using [`sensu-plugins-ruby` package][22].

 ## Resources